pixiez-dev/threat-intel-agent/README.md

 This means the system relies on evidence and source attribution instead of pure model responses.

 ### Injection defense
 The prompt-guard layer checks incoming input for explicit prompt-manipulation phrases and applies a simple scope heuristic to reject off-topic or unsafe requests before the agent is invoked.
-The goal is to reduce the llm resources by filtering the context (if non SOC related will be blocked before it reach the llm, if related it will be passed to the llm).
+The goal is to reduce the llm resources by filtering the context (if not related will be blocked before it reach the llm, if related it will be passed to the llm).

 ## 6. Typical demo questions flow
 - Is 45.83.122.10 malicious?